blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 !<--more-->

 The Containerlab project provides [excellent documentation](https://containerlab.srlinux.dev/) so I don't need to write a tutorial.
 But, Containerlab does not yet document all the steps required to build an open-source router lab that starts in a pre-defined state.
-This post will cover that scenario.
+This post will cover that scenario so I hope it adds something of value.

 While working through this example, you will learn about most of Containerlab's container-based features.
-I'll write about running VM-based labs in a future post.
+I'll write about building and running VM-based labs in a future post.

 # Install Containerlab